FunC cookbook

 .begin_parse();

-;; `slice_data_empty?()` returns `true`, because slice doesn't have any `bits`
+;; `slice_data_empty?()` returns `true` because the slice doesn't have any `bits`

 slice_with_refs_only.slice_data_empty?();

-;; creating slice which contains bits and refs
+;; Creating slice which contains bits and refs

 slice slice_with_bits_and_refs = begin_cell()